-2. Players draw names to determine what order they will go in
+2. Players draw numbers to determine what order they will go in

-Alternatively, everyone can draw from a hat, or have their order set by the organizer prior to the event.
+Alternatively, someone can draw names from a hat, or the order can be set by the organizer prior to the event.

 3. Players sit in a circle or line where they can see the gift pile